 B.S. in Environmental Science, concentration in Ecology

-All Environmental Science majors at Sierra Nevada College build a strong foundation in basic science, including courses in biology, chemistry, geology, environmental science, physics, statistics, calculus, and graphical information systems.
+All Environmental Science majors at Sierra Nevada University build a strong foundation in basic science, including courses in biology, chemistry, geology, environmental science, physics, statistics, calculus, and graphical information systems.
 Courses in ecology, animal behavior, ecology of aquatic ecosystems, and microbiology emphasize the interactions among living organisms in their ecosystems.
 Students study conservation biology, environmental engineering and planning, and natural resource economics, to understand the complexities of environmental problem-solving.